 As the committee investigated the needs of the community, one in particular touched the hearts of those involved, and created a burning passion to make a difference: the high number of disadvantaged and vulnerable youth in our immediate area, aged 16-24, many of whom are homeless and “couch surfing”.
 The call was heard to take on this challenge and a group under the heading of Building Bridges was formed.
 Due to the scope and size of this need and the passion the members of the committee developed to address it, other churches in the area agreed to participate in this endeavour.
 A faith-based board of directors was formed comprising three representatives from Meadow Brook Church and three more from local churches.
 This group is supported by a Steering Committee, which is comprised of individuals from a local high school, Leamington District Memorial Hospital, the Municipality of Leamington, local churches, and other non-profit agencies.

-Transitional Housing – housing will be constructed to provide a home for homeless youth for up to 12 months.
-Youth in need will also be assisted in transitioning into a more stable environment.
-Some of the needs that will be met include health, housing, and education/employment.
-It is anticipated this stage will be completed within one to two years as funding comes in through grants and fundraising.
+1) Transitional dormitory style housing for homeless youth for up to a year as they begin their transition to a more stable environment It is anticipated this stage will be completed within one to two years as funding comes in through grants and fundraising.

 The Community Connections team appreciates all the prayers and support thus far and looks forward to working with members of our church to bring the three phases of the vision into fruition.
 If you have any questions, or would like to get involved, you can contact one of the following representatives from Meadow Brook Church (click to email).